bixbydevelopers/capsule-sample-shirt/README.md

 Remove Polo Shirt from my order
 ```

 Example 2: Remove multiple items.
-Note that currently removing up to 3 items in a single input is supported.
+Note that currently removing up to 3 items in a single utterance is supported.
 ```
 Remove the polo shirt and the collar dress shirt
 ```